Best Online Master’s Degrees in: Japanese

 These courses may require students to complete reading assignments from a textbook or other sources chosen by the professor and short essays done in Japanese.
 Students may be graded by their performance on quizzes, exams, and individual project work.
 The objective is to force students to immerse themselves in the language while improving their written and oral communication skills.

 Graduates of an online Japanese master’s degree program prepares students for careers as interpreters, translators, or foreign language teachers at the secondary and postsecondary level.
 Interpreters and translators change information from one language to another.
 Japanese interpreters translate the spoken word while translators convert books and other written works from Japanese to English.
 Meanwhile, foreign language teachers teach courses, develop lesson plans, and grade their student’s work.

-According to the U.S. Bureau of Labor Statistics, interpreters and translators earned a median annual salary of $43,300 in 2010.
+According to the U.S. Bureau of Labor Statistics, interpreters and translators earned a median annual salary of $43,300.
 Employment of interpreters and translators is expected to increase 42%, or much faster than average for all occupations, from 2010 to 2020.

 Demand will be strong for these professionals because of growing international trade and broadening diplomatic ties between countries.
 The median annual salary of a foreign language teacher on the postsecondary level was $66,720, according to the BLS.
 However, these statistics are no guarantee of salary or employment opportunity, which is determined by employer, location, and the condition of the economy.